This goes beyond mere numbers. The political climate in Jamaica is gaining heat!

 coronavirus under the microscope.

-The unknown consequences of more than a million people dying and an estimated 50 million others becoming ill, with the number of infected people continuing to rise.
+The ramifications of over a million deaths and an estimated 50 million illnesses remain uncertain, as the number of infected individuals continues to increase, according to medical experts.

-Unfortunately, many low-income families in impoverished communities in poor and developing countries lack access to the global distance learning space, preventing them from catching up to the wealthier towns, counties, states, in these school districts.
+Unfortunately, many low-income families in impoverished communities in poor and developing countries lack access to the global distance learning space, preventing them from catching up to the wealthier towns, counties, and states in these school districts.

-Many are already overcrowded, low-performing, run-down structures that are deemed unsafe for both students and teachers due to a high student-to-teacher ratio.
+in some regions, due to a high student-to-teacher ratio, many of these educational systems are already overcrowded, low-performing, and run-down, making them unsafe for both students and teachers.
 Students in several of these educational systems were required to attend classes in the morning and afternoon shifts.

 Though it is not an easy task, the pandemic has revealed how fragile economies were prior to the pandemic, as well as the lack of focus on the educational system.